Aider-AI/aider/docs/benchmarks.md

 The
 [whole](https://github.com/paul-gauthier/aider/blob/main/aider/coders/wholefile_prompts.py)
 format asks GPT to just return the entire source file with any changes, formatted with normal markdown triple-backtick fences, inlined with the rest of its response text.

-This is how ChatGPT returns code snippets during normal chats.
+This format is very similar to how ChatGPT returns code snippets during normal chats, except with the addition of a filename right before the opening triple backticks.

 ````
 Here is the updated copy of your file demo.py: